aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/page-saving-callback/_index.md

 > **Pro tip:** Setting `RenderToSinglePage = false` ensures each Gantt chart page is rendered separately, which is essential for the callback to receive distinct streams.

-## Step 3: Save Project with Callback
+## Step 3: save project with callback

 Invoke the `Save` method, passing `Stream.Null` because the actual streams are supplied by the callback: